 This kind of organization through clustering is intended to make it easier for a searcher to understand the query suggestions and why they were offered.

 Mobile Search and Auto Completion

-Of course, the major search engines are now offering this type of auto-completion of query terms for all searchers and not just mobile phone users.
+Of course, the major search engines now offer this type of auto-completion of query terms for all searchers and not just mobile phone users.

 Suggested searches for related and frequently appearing queries are shown to searchers to make searching a better experience for the people who use search engines.

-The patent application describes three different algorithms that might be used to identify query suggestions but doesn’t go into much detail how they may be ranked against one another.
+The patent application describes three different algorithms that might be used to identify query suggestions but don’t detail how they may be ranked against one another.
 There’s some suggestion that how frequently they appear may be part of that determination, as well as another approach that sees if they provide a range of meanings and intents that may be associated with a searcher’s query.

 Query suggestions may be purposefully presented to searchers in different parts of search results based upon the type of suggestion.

-Have you been seeing more query suggestions in your searches?
+Have you seen more query suggestions in your searches?